ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 				'DataTypeC',
 			];
 		```
-- Importing model into it's associated controller
+- Importing model into the controller
-  - Case by case basis
-		- This you have to do every single time you want to use one of it's model methods.
-    - Put this inside the route `$example_variable = App\TypeAPost;`
-  - Once of basis Model usage function (this is once off so use this one to save time)
-    - Put this at the beginning of your routes file `use App\TypeAPost;`
+  - Put this in the header of the associated controller file `use App\TypeAPost;`